-- 2.1 The Chief Executive is accountable to the Board, and as Accountable Officer, to the Scottish Minister, for ensuring that the Board meets its obligation to perform within the available financial resources and in line with Best Value.
-The Chief Executive has executive responsibility to the Chairperson and Board for NHS Orkney activities, the system of internal control, and ensuring that financial obligations and targets are met. - 2.2 The Director of Finance will assist the Chief Executive to ensure that SFIs are in place, up to date and observed in NHS Orkney.
-The responsibilities of the Director of Finance may also be carried out by the Head of Finance. - 2.3 Members, officials, and agents of NHS Orkney, including, but not limited to, local authority employees working in joint health and social care projects, must observe these SFIs.
-Executive Directors will ensure that the SFIs are made known within the services for which they are responsible and ensure that they are adhered to.
+- 2.1 All employees, individually and collectively, are responsible for the security of the Board's property, avoiding loss and for the efficiency in the use of resources.
+All employees must comply with the requirements of Standing Orders, Standing Financial Instructions and other financial procedures which the Director of Finance may issue - 2.2 The Chief Executive is accountable to the Board, and as Accountable Officer, to the Scottish Minister, for ensuring that the Board meets its obligation to perform within the available financial resources and in line with Best Value.
+The Chief Executive has executive responsibility to the Chair and Board for NHS Orkney activities, the system of internal control, and ensuring that financial obligations and targets are met. - 2.3 The Chief Executive shall be responsible for the implementation of the Board's financial policies and for coordinating any corrective action necessary to further these policies, taking account of advice given by the Director of Finance on all such matters.
+The Director of Finance shall be accountable to the Board of Directors for this advice - 2.4 Director of Finance will assist the Chief Executive to ensure that SFIs are in place, up to date and observed in NHS Orkney.
+The responsibilities of the Director of Finance may also be carried out by the Head of Finance. - 2.5 Members, officials, and agents of NHS Orkney, including, but not limited to, local authority employees working in joint health and social care projects, must comply with these SFIs.
+Executive Directors will ensure that the SFIs are made issued within the services for which they are responsible and ensure that they are adhered to.
 All employees must protect themselves and the Board from allegations of impropriety by seeking advice from their line manager, whenever there is doubt as to the interpretation of the Standing Orders, Scheme of Delegation, and SFIs.
-If there are any difficulties in interpretation or application of these documents, the advice of the Director of Finance should be sought. - 2.4 All members of the Board and staff have a duty to disclose noncompliance with SFI's to the Director of Finance as soon as possible.
+If there are any difficulties in interpretation or application of these documents, the advice of the Director of Finance should be sought. - 2.6 All members of the Board and staff have a duty to disclose noncompliance with SFI's to the Director of Finance as soon as possible.
 Breaches will be reported as part of the Board's Incident Reporting process.
 Minor, isolated and unintentional noncompliance will be reviewed by the Director of Finance.
 For significant breaches, full details, and a justification will be reported to the Audit and Risk Committee.
-Failure to comply with SFIs may result in disciplinary action. - 2.5 Where these SFIs place a duty upon any person, this may be delegated to another person, as documented in the Scheme of Delegation, and approved by the Director of Finance.

-2.6 Employees must not:
+Failure to comply with SFIs may result in disciplinary action. - 2.7 Where these SFIs place a duty upon any person, this may be delegated to another person, as documented in the Scheme of Delegation, and approved by the Director of Finance. - 2.8 Employees must not:

-- Abuse their official position for the personal gain or to the benefit of their family or friends - Undertake outside employment that could compromise NHS duties - Advantage or further their private business or interest in the course of their official duties. - 2.7 Nothing in these SFIs shall override any legal requirement or Ministerial Direction placed upon NHS Orkney, its members, or officers.
+- Abuse their official position for the personal gain or to the benefit of their family or friends - Undertake outside employment that could compromise NHS duties - Advantage or further their private business or interest in the course of their official duties. - 2.9 Nothing in these SFIs shall override any legal requirement or Ministerial Direction placed upon NHS Orkney, its members, or officers.